yuhapl/nRFMicro-Arduino-Core/README.md

  4. Add <TODO> as an 'Additional Board Manager URL'
  5. Restart the Arduino IDE
  6. Open the Boards Manager from the Tools -> Board menu and install 'nRFMicro Boards'
- 7. Once the BSP is installed, select 'nRFMicro' from the Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.
+ 7. Once the BSP is installed, select 'nRFMicro' or 'SuperMini nRF52840' from the Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.

 ### Optional (Core Development): BSP via git